 - You confirm that all the information you provide to the University is true, correct and complete.
 You understand that if you withhold information or provide false or misleading information, your enrolment may be declined or terminated.
 You acknowledge that the submission of fraudulent, forged, or otherwise dishonest documentation in support of your application will disqualify you from enrolment.
 In such a case, the University reserves the right to inform all other New Zealand universities of this fact, along with your name and date of birth, and notify the Police and Immigration New Zealand.

 - You understand that you will not be enrolled into a course or programme unless your application complies with the University’s admission and enrolment requirements, relevant qualification regulations, and any additional conditions advised by the University.

-- You understand that in addition to the academic requirements of any programme, further requirements may be necessary for your chosen career.
+- You will update the University as soon as practicable if any information that you have provided to the University changes.
+You understand that in addition to the academic requirements of any programme, further requirements may be necessary for your chosen career.
 These could include other qualifications, registration with a professional body, licensing, or other legal requirements.
 You understand that it is your responsibility to be aware of these additional requirements and to ensure that you can meet them.

 - You agree to comply with the statutes, policies, regulations, and procedures of the University (as amended from time to time), and all other reasonable instructions or requirements of the University, and you accept the jurisdiction of the University in matters connected with your studies.